- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 Run at Cheltenham racecourse – normally in the third week of January at their Trials Meeting – the Cotswold Chase is run over a trip of 3m 1 ½ furlongs.
-The race is deemed as another Cheltenham Gold Cup trial, but maybe only in name as the last horse to land both races in the same season was Looks Like Trouble in 2000, while Master Oats took both prizes back in 1995.
+The race is deemed as another Cheltenham Gold Cup trial, but maybe only in name as the last horse to land both races in the same season was Looks Like Trouble in 2000, while Master Oats also landed both races back in 1995.

-Here at JuiceStorm we take a look back at past winners of the Cotswold Chase and give you all the stats that mater ahead of the 2020 renewal – this year run on Saturday 25th January.
+Here at JUICESTORM, we take a look back at past winners of the Cotswold Chase and give you all the stats that mater ahead of the 2022 renewal – this year run on Saturday 29th January 2022.

 Cotswold Chase Past Winners